High-Dimensional Bernstein Von-Mises Theorems for Covariance and Precision Matrices: BvM results for dense covariance or precision matrices

 The implication of Theorem \ref{th_omega} is the same as Theorem \ref{th_sigma}, except that it applies to $\uOmega$ instead of $\uSigma$.
 The elements of $\uOmega$ are beneficial when we want to study the conditional dependence structure between the underlying variables.

-The proofs for Theorems \ref{th_omega} and \ref{th_sigma} are provided in the Supplementary Material (\cite{supp}).
+The proofs for Theorems \ref{th_omega} and \ref{th_sigma} are provided in the Supplementary Material (\cite{supp1}).
 The key distinction when handling the precision matrix, as opposed to the covariance matrix, lies in the formulation of the likelihood, as illustrated in (\ref{likelihood1}) and (\ref{likelihood2}).
+As an expected next step, in the following sections we extend our results from the dense to the sparse setting by introducing the well-known concentration graphical model framework.